cjoakim/azure-cosmosdb-synapse-link/dataset_generation/readme.md

 ## Generating the Datasets

-To create the simulated eCommerce Retail data (orders, line items, deliveries) execute the following script.
+To create the simulated eCommerce Retail data execute the following script.

-The generated files are copied to the **DotnetConsoleApp/data/** directory, but are "git ignored" because they are large.

 ```
+$ ./venv.sh                   <-- create the python virtual environment
+$ source venv/bin/activate    <-- activate the python virtual environment
-$ ./retail_data_gen.sh
+$ ./retail_data_gen.sh        <-- generate the randomized retail datasets
 ```

+The generated files are copied to the **DotnetConsoleApp/data/** and **PythonConsoleApp/data/** directories, but are "git ignored" because they are large.